viktoria-olo/project-todos-context-vite/instructions.md

 - Add a **complete all** button to set all tasks as completed.
 You could also use this opportunity to make your app look nice when there's no data.
 See [empty states UX design](https://www.toptal.com/designers/ux/empty-state-ux-design) for some ideas.

-- Use styled components instead of vanilla CSS to do your styling.
+- Add a button to switch dark/light mode.

 ### Advanced